A buffer against the buffalo.

 When you watch the video below, there is a very important comment made by both Jacs and Josh.
 See if you can pick it up and you will know why these buffalo were slightly more tetchy than usual.

-*Expert’s strip count: 435 buffalo.
+*Expert’s strip count counted 435 buffalo.
 How did he count them?
-Well, he says, “you count the horns and divide by two.”
+Well, he says, “you count the legs and divide by four.”